Romeo Must Die: Critical reception

 The film has a 32% approval rating from 94 reviews on Rotten Tomatoes, a review aggregator; the critical consensus reads: "In his second Hollywood movie, Jet Li impresses.
 Unfortunately, when he's not on screen, the movie slows to a crawl.
 Though there's some spark between Jet and Aaliyah, there isn't any threat of a fire.
 And as impressive as the action sequences are, some critics feel they are over-edited."

 Elvis Mitchell of The New York Times called the movie "dreary" but said it was bound to be a hit due to its combination of martial arts action and hip hop.
 Writing for the San Francisco Chronicle, Bob Graham likened it to The Matrix, describing it as a "cross-cultural kung fu extravaganza" that shines during Li's stunts.
 In his review for the Chicago Tribune, Rene Rodriguez said the film is "needlessly convoluted" and should not have added special effects on top of Li's stunts, which he said makes them seem less impressive because of the artificiality.
 Roger Ebert rated the film 1.5/4 stars and also criticized the use of computer-generated special effects in a martial arts film, saying that it "misses the point" of having audiences be impressed by realistic stunts.
 Aaliyah received praise for her role.

 Soundtrack

-The film's soundtrack, Romeo Must Die: The Album, is a hip hop and R&B soundtrack released by Blackground Records and Virgin Records America in association with Warner Bros.
-Records (who helped co-financed the soundtrack) on March 28, 2000.
-It debuted at #3 on the Billboard 200 selling 203,000 in its first week.
-The soundtrack sold 1.3 million copies by the end of 2000 and 1.5 million copies in the US as of 2001.

-Produced by Aaliyah, Timbaland, Barry Hankerson, and Jomo Hankerson, it was recorded between May 1999 and January 2000.
-It includes four songs by Aaliyah, as well as works by Chante Moore, Destiny's Child, Ginuwine, Joe, Timbaland & Magoo and more.
-Three singles & videos were released from the album: Aaliyah's number one pop hit "Try Again" (directed by Wayne Isham), Aaliyah and DMX duet "Come Back in One Piece" (directed by Little X), and Timbaland & Magoo's "We At It Again" (directed by Chris Robinson), which introduced Timbaland's younger brother, rapper Sebastian, to audiences.
-Q magazine included the soundtrack album in their list of the "5 Best Compilations of 2000".

-2021 rerelease

-In August 2021, it was reported that Aaliyah's recorded work for Blackground (since rebranded as Blackground Records 2.0) would be re-released on physical, digital, and, for the first time ever, streaming services in a deal between the label and Empire Distribution "Romeo Must Die: The Album" was rereleased September 3, 2021.